rsamanez/json_doc/Documentación JSON - Pathpoint.md

 ### Uploading a New Config File

-Pathpoint ofrece la posibilidad de cargar el archivo de configuración a través de la siguiente opción.
+Pathpoint offers the possibility to load the configuration file through the following option.

-1. Dirigirse al menú de la parte superior izquierda <br>
+1. Go to the menu at the top left <br>
 ![Uploading1](Menu_pathpoint.png) <br>
-2. Ingresar a la opción "Configuración JSON" <br>
+2. Enter the option "JSON Configuration" <br>
 ![Uploading2](Option_configuration.png) <br>
-3. Posteriormente seleccionar "Actualizar" <br>
+3. Then select "Update" <br>
 ![Uploading3](Option_update.png) <br>
-4. Ubicar el archivo que desea actualizar y dar click en "abrir" <br>
+4. Locate the file you want to update and click on "open" <br>
 ![Uploading4](file_location.png) <br>
-5. Finalmente se visualiza el pathopint con la última actualización cargada.<br>
+5. Finally the pathopint is displayed with the latest update loaded. <br>
 ![Uploading5](front_pathpoint.png)
 <br>

 ### Downloading the Currently Active Config File

-De igual manera Pathpoint brinda la posibilidad de poder descargar el archivo de configuración a través de la siguiente opción.
+Similarly, Pathpoint offers the possibility of downloading the configuration file through the following option.

-1. Dirigirse al menú de la parte superior izquierda <br>
+1. Go to the menu at the top left <br>
 ![Downloading1](Menu_pathpoint.png) <br>
-2. Ingresar a la opción "Configuración JSON" <br>
+2. Enter the option "JSON Configuration" <br>
 ![Downloading2](Option_configuration.png) <br>
-3. Posteriormente seleccionar la opción disponible para descargar "Pathpoint_json_vx" <br>
+3. Then select the option available to download "Pathpoint_json_vX" <br>
 ![Downloading3](pathpoint_jason_vx.png) <br>
-4. Alojar el archivo en la ubicación que desee <br>
+4. Host the file in the location you want <br>
 ![Downloading4](save_file.png) <br>
-5. Finalmente el archivo se descarga para su consulta <br>
+5. Finally the file is downloaded for your consultation <br>
 ![Downloading5](downloaded_file.png) <br>

 ### JSON Format Explained